-All of the types of lenders described in Section III above-CDFIs, community development credit unions and cooperatives, community development banks, Minority Depository Institutions, and green banks have important roles to play as they engage customers, community relationships, capacity, and capital for a just and equitable energy transition.
+All of the types of lenders described in Section III above-CDFIs, community development credit unions and cooperatives, community development banks, Minority Depository Institutions, and Green Banks have important roles to play as they engage customers, community relationships, capacity, and capital for a just and equitable energy transition.

-C. Low-cost and Easily Accessible Independent Sources of Technical Assistance

-Many project sponsors (or would-be-sponsors) are interested in clean energy measures.
-For example, a building owner exploring battery storage that provides back-up power for greater resilience, generates income from utility demand response programs, and reduces environmental impacts by storing solar energy at times of peak supply to lessen the use of dirtier energy sources during times of peak grid demand.
+C. Low-cost and Easily Accessible Independent Sources of Technical Assistance income from utility demand response programs, and reduces environmental impacts by storing solar energy at times of peak supply to lessen the use of dirtier energy sources during times of peak grid demand.
 However, many building owners will not pursue battery storage in the near term because they may lack credible information on the (i) pros and cons of battery storage, (ii) pathways to access available incentives, (iii) different technologies and equipment suppliers, (iv) qualified contractors in the area, and (iv) availability of debt financing.